singhmankrit/molecular-dynamics/journal.md

 ## Reminder final deadline

-You need to hand in the report and code via the repository by **25 March, 23:59**
+The deadline for project 1 is **25 March, 23:59**.
+By then, you must have uploaded the report to the repository, and the repository must contain the latest version of the code.